Sink or Float? Teaching density to children

 Stir the mixture well to ensure as much is dissolved as possible.

-Get your preschooler involved: Allow your toddler to measure and pour the tablespoons of salt into the glass of warm water (just keep a watchful eye, in case the water is hot!).
+Get your child involved: Allow your child to measure and pour the tablespoons of salt into the glass of warm water (just keep a watchful eye, in case the water is hot!).

 Step 2: Pour water into glasses